 We want certain state variables to be available across components and to not lose their value when the user navigates back and forth between pages in the application.

-We now have an alternative to Redux called "Sticky State", based upon Simpler State. useStickyState() is a React Hook and is used in exactly the same manner as useState().
+RadGrad now implements a utility component called "Sticky State", based upon Simpler State.
+The StickyState component provides a hook called useStickyState() and is used in exactly the same manner as useState().

 For example, to create a non-sticky state variable, you use the useState() hook: